david-drew/OpenVINO-Samples/DL_Streamer/GStreamer_Video_Analytics_Tutorial.md

 This exercises uses the following additional GVA element:
 - `gvaclassify`

-1. Set the environment variables:
+1. If not already setup, set the environment variables:

 ```sh
 source /opt/intel/openvino/bin/setupvars.sh